sdc-china/IDA-doc/_posts/2018-01-15-installation-liberty.md

 You can create a server from the command line.

-**Procedure**
-1. Open a command line, then change directory to the wlp/bin directory.
+* Open a command line, then change directory to the wlp/bin directory.
 Where path_to_liberty is the location you installed Liberty on your operating system.
 ```
 cd path_to_liberty/wlp/bin
 ```
-2. Run the following command to create a server.
+* Run the following command to create a server.
 If you do not specify a server name, defaultServer is used.
 Where server_name is the name you want to give your server.

 ```